Europe should prepare for Greenland’s annexation and end of NATO: Experts

 “The idea that larger powers can have a free hand in what they regard as their own back yard is very much to Russia’s taste,” he said.
 Invading Greenland, he believed, would amount to “potentially handing Moscow the greatest gift to the Trump administration has yet offered”.

-German President Frank-Walter Steinmeier told a symposium that the loss of common NATO values weakened the world order.
+German President Frank-Walter Steinmeier told a symposium this week that the loss of common NATO values weakened the world order.

 “It’s about preventing the world from turning into a den of robbers, where the most unscrupulous take whatever they want, where regions or entire countries are treated as the property of a few great powers,” Steinmeier said.